 There’s a reason that Montana is filled with visitors every July and August – you have to see our alpine landscapes to believe they’re real, and that high country is only open for so long.
 But there’s another must-see time of year.
 It’s October in Glacier National Park.

 Let’s Manage October in Glacier National Park Expectations

 First: a reality check.
-People who love October in Glacier National Park are the flexible types.
-They understand that the thrill of seeing more animals than people in the Many Glacier valley is tempered by the fact that there is very little lodging and dining available on the east side in Glacier’s off season.
-They are prepared to drive big distances and to keep themselves fed, warm, and safe while traveling.
+People who love October in Glacier National Park are flexible.
+They understand that the thrill of seeing more animals than people is tempered by the fact that there is very little lodging and dining available in Glacier’s off season.
+These people are prepared to drive big distances.
+They can keep themselves fed, warm, and safe while traveling.
 These fall visitors are likely to experience all of the weather in a single autumn morning — sun, wind, rain, hail, sleet, snow, thunder, back to sun.
 Such people own sensible footwear, rain jackets, and layers.
 They wait five minutes when they don’t like the weather.